Logos and Branding Standards

 USING & PRODUCING MERCHANDISE WITH THE LICENSED "COUGAR SPIRIT" LOGO

 The Cougar Spirit Logo functions as a secondary core identity of the university and is to be used as such for campus departments and functions related to athletics, student life, alumni relations, and merchandising.
 For the Alumni Association and student organizations, the "COUGARS" text in the blue banner on the bottom edge of the logo can be changed to read "ALUMNI ASSOCIATION" or use the name of the requesting student organization.
 The Cougar Spirit logo is also available in one-color versions for screen-printing and embroidery.

 Approved versions of the logo are demonstrated below:

 Creating a Spirit Logo Variation

 The Cougar Spirit Logo is reserved for official use by Cougar Athletics, the CSUSM Alumni Association, SLL / student organizations, and the CSUSM University Store (merchandising).
-As result, the Office of Communications must first review and approve all Cougar Spirit Logo requests.
-If you would like to discuss using a Cougar Spirit Logo variation in your design project, please contact the Office of Communications at email@example.com.
+As result, University Communications must first review and approve all Cougar Spirit Logo requests.
+If you would like to discuss using a Cougar Spirit Logo variation in your design project, please contact University Communications at firstname.lastname@example.org.

 Producing Spirit Logo Merchandise

-Follett and the University Store license the CSUSM "Spirit" Logo.
-Any merchandise being produced or sold using the following logos need to be approved by Pamela Lovsted at firstname.lastname@example.org.
+Follett and the University Store license the CSUSM "spirit" logo.
+Any merchandise being produced or sold using the following logos need to be approved by the CSUSM bookstore manager.